I Read It (Psalm 30:1-12)

 - Weeping endures for a night; job comes in the morning

-- God answered when His people call
+- God answers when His people call

 - God shows mercy